JCO: Optimization Framework for Nonlinear Superconducting Circuits Using a Lumped-Element Approach and Harmonic Balance: Introduction

 To enable fast and scalable simulations of nonlinear superconducting circuits, the \texttt{JosephsonCircuits.jl} library \cite{josephsoncircuits} for the Julia programming language provides a powerful and flexible framework for modeling lumped-element superconducting circuits that include JJs and other nonlinear components.
 It implements harmonic balance for frequency-domain steady-state analysis \cite{maas1997}, enabling efficient exploration of a large number of circuit configurations.

 This paper presents \texttt{JosephsonCircuitOptimizer.jl} (JCO)~\cite{josephsoncircuitsoptimizer}, a simulation and optimization framework built on top of \texttt{JosephsonCircuits.jl}.
+Existing approaches to superconducting circuit optimization target objectives such as parameter matching through electromagnetic simulations~\cite{eriksson2025physicsguided}, robustness to fabrication variations~\cite{matsuoka2025marginx}, and optimization of quantum properties from Hamiltonian models~\cite{aumann2022circuitq, rajabzadeh, yan_qubit}, using strategies such as physics-guided updates, gradient-based methods, and data-driven surrogate models~\cite{bansal_nn}, often within broader design frameworks~\cite{fourie2023coldflux}.
+However, they do not explicitly address strongly nonlinear systems with many interacting elements, such as large-scale circuit arrays.

-The framework is designed to automate the simulation and optimization of superconducting quantum circuits by evaluating specific functions across high-dimensional parameter spaces.
-The framework iteratively explores the circuit configurations to minimize a device-specific metric and identify optimal circuit parameters.
-Once the optimal configuration is found, the working point of the device is determined by maximizing a target performance, such as gain, bandwidth, or noise figure \cite{peng2022, fasolo2022}
+JCO instead enables automated exploration of high-dimensional parameter spaces by evaluating specific cost functions.
+The framework iteratively explores the circuit configurations using efficient linear simulations to minimize a device-specific metric and identify optimal circuit parameters.
+Once the optimal configuration is found, the working point of the device is determined through nonlinear simulations by maximizing a target performance, such as gain, bandwidth, or noise figure \cite{peng2022, fasolo2022}.

 To demonstrate its applicability and utility, we focus on the design of a Josephson Traveling-Wave Parametric Amplifier (JTWPA) \cite{Fasolo19,Esposito2023, Malnou2020}, a nonlinear superconducting device composed of an array of JJs, designed to amplify weak quantum signals with near-quantum-limited noise performance.
 In particular, we consider a Superconducting Nonlinear Asymmetric Inductive eLement (SNAIL)-based JTWPA~\cite{frattini2017} operating in the three-wave mixing (3WM) regime\cite{nilsson2023, zorin2016}.
 This class of devices is particularly relevant as a test case due to the large and highly coupled parameters space, the strong intrinsic nonlinearity, and the large number of unit cells, which leads to high computational cost.